drienkop/life/README.md

 for the new element is chosen randomly.
 – If two organisms occupy one element, one of them must die (chosen randomly) (only to resolve initial conflicts).

+Initial matrix is loaded from an XML file.